jledeus/DD2444_gpu_crowd/README.md

 Modern browsers such as Google Chrome are getting more sophisticated as time passes and gets introduced with more functionality.
 One benefit of using a modern browser is that you can run the same application on different platforms.
 With HTML 5 we have access to [Web Graphics Library (WebGL)](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) in the browser with the help of JavaScript.
 WebGL is a hardware-based rendering that utilizes the GPU on the clients' machine.
 One drawback with WebGL is that it doesn't support General Purpose GPU (GPGPU) applications.
 Fortunately, we have access to [WebGL 2.0 Compute](https://www.khronos.org/registry/webgl/specs/latest/2.0-compute/).
 It can be accessed in developer mode in Google Chrome or Windows Microsoft Edge.
 With WebGL 2.0 Compute we have access to compute shaders.
 They are used for arbitrary computations, which means that they don't have to be connected to the graphics pipeline directly.
 This research compares performance on similar implementations of Reynold Boids [1,2] on the CPU and GPU during real-time simulations.

 ## Research Questions
-* How suited are global and local tasks for agents in parallel computations?
+* How suited are global and local tasks for boids in parallel computations?
-* How well does it scale in terms of the number of groups and group size?
+* How well does it scale when changing group size and how many groups?
-* How large can the groups be for real-time simulations in the browser?
+* How does group size impact performance for compute shaders?
+* Can many groups of boids run in the browser with real time performance?

 # Background